sabinebertram/rfcs/0035-spsp-invoices/0035-spsp-invoices.md

 ---
-title: SPSP Push Payments
+title: SPSP Invoices
 draft: 1
 ---
-# SPSP Push Payments
+# SPSP Invoices

 ## Preface

-This document describes how to conduct push payments via [STREAM](../0029-stream/0029-stream.md) once the payment details have been exchanged via the [Simple Payment Setup Protocol](../0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md) (SPSP).
+This document describes how to create an invoice and to conduct invoice payments via [STREAM](../0029-stream/0029-stream.md) once the payment details have been exchanged via the [Simple Payment Setup Protocol](../0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md) (SPSP).

 ## Introduction

 ### Motivation

-The Simple Payment Setup Protocol (SPSP) only descirbes how the details required for a STREAM connection are exchanged.
-However, it lacks a detailed explaination of how a push payment is conducted using this connection.
+The Simple Payment Setup Protocol (SPSP) only descirbes how the details required for a STREAM connection are exchanged and how simple push payments are made.
+Invoices require the SPSP server to keep track of incoming payments, i.e. act as an accounting server.

 ### Scope

-This document specifies basic server details needed by the client to set up a STREAM push payment.
-It is intended for use by end-user applications.
+This document specifies invoice specific endpoints on SPSP and payments to these.
+They are intended for use by end-user applications.

 ### Operation